Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Courses and planning

-- Include at least 45 credits at 300 level
+Ensure overall you have at least 45 credits at 300 level.

 Courses for this programme